T341/100-days-of-code/r1-log.md

 ### R1D9
 I continued to work on my freeCodeCamp portfolio project.
 I also looked a a couple of videos, code, and instructions on how to use animate.css.

+### R1D10
+I did a little bit of work on my freeCodeCamp portfolio project.
+I somewhat solved a problem but, my solution actually caused a new problem!

+### R1D11
+I'm still working on my freeCodeCamp portfolio project.

+### R1D12
+Today I continued to work on my freeCodeCamp portfolio page.
+I've been working a little slow the last few days but, I am making progress.
+I'm going to take a break and get back to it in a couple of hours.

+### R1D13
+Today I continued to work on my freeCodeCamp portfolio project.

+### R1D14
+I got started late today but I'm making progress on my freeCodeCamp portfolio project.
+I also did a quick Bootstrap / CSS review earlier today.

+### R1D15
+ I worked on my freeCodeCamp project today for about an hour.
+That's All I could do today.

+### R1D16
+Today I worked on updating my GitHub repositories.
+I had to make a few changes in order to transfer files from CodePen to GitHub.